This guide covers frequently asked questions about making style changes and using the Site Styles panel.

 I changed fonts and my text doesn't look right.

 This may be a result of a formatting issue in the Text Block that you can fix.
-If you pasted text from another source, you can accidentally copy over formatting that interferes with the settings you enable in the Style Editor.
+If you pasted text from another source, you can accidentally copy over formatting that interferes with the settings you enable in Site Styles.

 To avoid this, we recommend creating and formatting content directly in Text Blocks whenever possible.
 To learn more, visit Fixing text formatting.